How much does human behaviour cost your business?

 Source: McKinsey & Company, Some Employees Are Destroying Value, Others Are Building It, 2023

-McKinsey research found that disengagement and attrition costs a median S&P 500 company between $228 million and $355 million every year in lost productivity.
-Over five years: at least $1.1 billion.
-Per company.
+McKinsey research found that employee disengagement and attrition could cost a median-size S&P 500 company between $228 million and $355 million a year in lost productivity.
+Over five years, that is at least $1.1 billion in lost value per company.

-These are not broken organisations.
+These are not outlier organisations.
 These are the median.
+The middle of the distribution.

 The number on the P&L that isn't there.